April 19, 2024 Last Updated: November 19, 2024 by Anthony Riccio

 It addresses several gaps in the system, such as identity verification, the authority of bail commissioners, and the enforcement of release conditions.
 By closing these loopholes, the bill aims to streamline processes and reinforce the integrity of pretrial proceedings.

 Furthermore, the legislation introduces robust measures to enhance community safety.
-These include improvements in collecting, storing, and accessing criminal history data, ensuring more informed decision-making in pretrial settings.
+These include improvements in collecting, storing, and accessing criminal history data, which will ensure more informed decision-making in pretrial settings.

 What is the purpose of the proposed “Dangerousness Bill” in Massachusetts?